stepchowfun/typical/README.md

 - `string` is the type of Unicode strings.
 - Arrays (e.g., `[u64]`) are the types of sequences of some other type.
 Any type may be used for the elements, including nested arrays (e.g., `[[string]]`).

+### Comments

+Comments can be used to add helpful context to your schemas.
+A comment begins with a `#` and continues to the end of the line, as with Python, Ruby, Perl, etc.

 ### Identifiers

 An identifier (the name of a type, field, or import) must start with a letter or an underscore (`_`), and every subsequent character must be a letter, an underscore, or a digit.
 If you want to use a keyword (e.g., `choice`) as an identifier, you can do so by prefixing it with a `$` (e.g., `$choice`).

 ## Binary encoding

-The following sections describe how Typical serializes data.
+The following sections describe how Typical serializes your data.

 ### Built-in types